Markov Decision Processes#

 abstract

-The simplist way to represent a policy is a tabular policy, which keeps a table that maps from each state to the action for that state.
+The simplest way to represent a policy is a tabular policy, which keeps a table that maps from each state to the action for that state.
 We implement this as a dictionary in Python:

 import random